domschl/syncognite/README.md

 Things that should work:

 Subprojects:
-* testneural (performance tests for all layers using testdata and numerical integration)
+* testneural (cptest subproject, performance tests for all layers using testdata and numerical integration)
-* mnisttest (MNIST recognition with a convolutional network)
+* mnisttest (cpmnist subproject, MNIST recognition with a convolutional network, requires dataset download, see datasets folder.)